Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/README.md

 # Neural Networks for Microplastic Fourier Transform Infrared Spectroscopy Data

 This repository provides code for training artificial neural networks, with a specific focus on models that support automated classification of Fourier Transform Infrared (FTIR) spectroscopic data related to microplastics.
-The gif below this line (it is a large file, you might need to wait a few moments) showcases the outputt space dimensionally reduced to 3 components using t-SNE.
+The gif below this line (it is a large file, you might need to wait a few moments) showcases the output space dimensionally reduced to 3 components using t-SNE.
 Note that lack of clear decision boundaries comes from the colouring of points being based on human labels, not model predictions.
 There is a significant amount of mislabelled data in the original training data.
-From areas inspected, "mislablled" samples appear to be accuratly placed.
+From areas inspected, "mislabelled" samples appear to be accurately placed.

 ![3 component tsne gif](https://github.com/Grimblewald/Neural-networks-for-microplastic-fourier-transform-infrared-spectroscopy-data/blob/main/tsne_3d2.gif?raw=true)